-Baseline groundwater samples will be collected from proposed Supplemental CMS pilot test wells MP-37 & MW-27 during a prior interim EFR event (see Section 3.6).
-Post-ISCO pilot test groundwater samples will be collected from these wells during a subsequent interim EFR event scheduled at least two weeks after the completion of the ISCO pilot test injections.
+Baseline groundwater samples (see Section 3.3) will be collected from proposed Supplemental CMS pilot test investigation wells MP-37 & MW-27, all other vactruck wells, and additional selected wells during an interim vactruck event (see Section 3.6).
+Post-ISCO pilot test investigation groundwater samples will be collected after the completion of the ISCO pilot test investigation (see Section 4.3).

-During Supplemental CMS pilot testing, and the CMS internal review and public comment period, the on-site and off-site groundwater monitoring programs will continue at the Former Norton/Nashua site, as outlined in the November 2010 CMS Workplan - Pilot Testing Extension (on-site sampling) and the December 2010 SRA Workplan (off-site sampling) as modified and summarized below.
-Per direction of the NYSDEC, EFR events will also continue during this interim period.
+During the Supplemental CMS pilot testing investigation, and the CMS internal review and public comment period, the on-site and off-site groundwater monitoring programs will continue at the Former Norton/Nashua site, as outlined in the November 2010 CMS Workplan - Pilot Testing Extension (on-site sampling) and the December 2010 SRA Workplan (off-site sampling) as modified and summarized below.
+Per direction of the NYSDEC, vactruck events will also continue during this interim period.
 Additional details are provided below.